Twitter-Musk takeover dispute heading for an October trial

 “He’s banking on wriggling out of the deal he signed,” Savitt said.

 But the idea the Tesla CEO is trying to damage Twitter is “preposterous.
-He has no interest in damaging the company,” said Musk's attorney Andrew Rossman, noting he is Twitter’s second largest shareholder with a far larger stake than the entire board.
+He has no interest in damaging the company,” said Musk attorney Andrew Rossman, noting he is Twitter’s second largest shareholder with a “far larger stake” than the company's entire board of directors.

 Savitt emphasized the importance of an expedited trial starting in September for Twitter to be able to make important business decisions affecting everything from employee retention to relationships with suppliers and customers.